 Automation and bots are an integral part of the future of bookkeeping and accounting.
 This doesn’t signal the end of bookkeepers or accountants, it only signals a need to continue evolving as the field evolves.
-Bots will not bring about the end of bookkeeping, but instead the replacement of human bookkeepers completing repetitious bookkeeping activities in favor of human bookkeepers being freed to work on high level tasks, bringing higher profits and more healthy business to business owners everywhere.
+Bots will not bring about the end of bookkeeping.
+Instead they will be able to replace human bookkeepers completing boring and repetitive tasks.
+This will allow human bookkeepers to then work on more creative and valuable tasks.